 Section A. NAME

-- This organization will use the name or its acronym (CNP), in all publicity materials and correspondence.
+- This organization may also use the name or its acronym (CNP) in public materials and correspondence.

 Section B. PURPOSE

 - The purpose of this organization is to nationalize the country of Canada.

 - The mandate of this organization is to maintain Canada’s European-descended demographic majority while improving the social & economic conditions of an ethnocentric Canada.

 - All activities of this organization must be directed toward this purpose.